 The VertuoLine devices make a significantly thicker frothy crema on the coffee, but it doesn’t last long.
 VertuoLine crema a result of trapped CO2 distributed during the pod brewing process.

 Some coffee lovers are under the impression that the more crema there is, the better quality of the coffee.
 However, that’s not necessarily true.
 The amount of crema you get is dependent on the bean type and origin.
 However, this is not an issue as long as the coffee is enjoyable.
 In any case, thick crema is preferred by many coffee enthusiasts.
+Check our complete guide about espresso crema for more information.

 Variety Of Machines